Bengali Hindus: Post-partition period

 After the Partition, the majority of the urban upper class and middle class Bengali Hindu population of East Bengal immigrated to West Bengal.
 The ones who stayed back were the ones who had significant landed property and believed that they will be able to live peacefully in an Islamic state.
 However, after the genocide of 1950, Bengali Hindus fled East Bengal in thousands and settled in West Bengal.
 In 1964, tens of thousands of Bengali Hindus were massacred in East Pakistan and most of the Bengali Hindu owned businesses and properties of Dhaka were permanently destroyed.
 During the Bangladesh Liberation War, large number of Bengali Hindus were massacred.
 The Enemy Property Act of the Pakistan regime which is still in force in the new incarnation of Vested Property Act, has been used by successive Bangladeshi governments to seize the properties of the Hindu minorities who left the country during the Partition of India and Bangladesh liberation war.
 According to Professor Abul Barkat of Dhaka University, the Act has been used to misappropriate 2100000 acre of land from the Bengali Hindus, roughly equivalent to the 45% of the total landed area owned by them.

-In Assam's, Assamese dominated Brahmaputra Valley region Bongal Kheda movement (which literally means drive out Bengalis) was happened in the late 1948-80s, where several thousands of Hindu Bengalis was massacred by jingoists Assamese nationalists mob in various parts of Assam and as a result of this jingoist movement, nearly 5 lakh Bengali Hindus were forced to flee from Assam to take shelter in neighbouring West Bengal particularly in Jalpaiguri division in seek for safety.
+In Assam's, Assamese dominated Brahmaputra Valley region Bongal Kheda movement (which literally means drive out Bengalis) was happened in the late 1948-80s, where several thousands of Hindu Bengalis was massacred by jingoists Assamese nationalists mob in various parts of Assam and as a result of this jingoist movement, nearly 500,000 Bengali Hindus were forced to flee from Assam to take shelter in neighbouring West Bengal particularly in Jalpaiguri division in seek for safety.
 In the Bengali dominated Barak Valley region of Assam, violence broke out in 1960 and 1961 between Bengali Hindus and ethnic Assamese police over a state bill which would have made Assamese mandatory in the secondary education curriculum.
 On 19 May 1961, eleven Bengali protesters were killed by Assamese police fired on a demonstration at the Silchar railway station.
 Subsequently, the Assam government allowed Bengali as the medium of education and held it as an official position in Barak Valley.
 The United Liberation Front of Asom, National Democratic Front of Bodoland, Muslim United Liberation Tigers of Assam and National Liberation Front of Tripura militants have selectively targeted the Bengali Hindu people, prompting the latter to form the Bengali Tiger Force.

 Discrimination against refugee Bengali Hindu population is not limited to the North East.
 In Odisha, in a family of ten individuals, only half of them has been recognised as Indians while the rest were branded as Bangladeshis.

 The Bengali refugees who had settled in Bihar after the partition of India are denied land owning rights, caste certificates and welfare schemes.
 However, the Nitish Kumar government had promised to solve this problems and also to raise the status of Bangla as a language in the state.